unit-io/unitdb/docs/utp.md

 | Last | string |

 #### Last
-A Client can specify Last duration (for example "1h") to retrive persisted Application Messages published to the Topic.
+A Client can specify Last duration (for example "1h") to retrive Application Messages published to the Topic.

 ### SUBSCRIBE - Subscribe request
 The SUBSCRIBE Message is sent from the Client to the Server to create one or more Subscriptions.
 Each Subscription registers one or more Topics for a Client.
 The Server sends PUBLISH Messages to the Client to forward Application Messages that were published to Topics that match these Subscriptions.
 The SUBSCRIBE Message also specifies (for each Subscription) the Delivery Mode with which the Server can send Application Messages to the Client.